QubesOS/qubes-doc/VPN.md

 ### NetVM

 The simplest case if you set up a VPN connection using the Network Manager inside your NetVM.
-Because the [NetworkManager?](/doc/NetworkManager/) already started you are ready to set up your VPN connection.
+Because the NetworkManager already started you are ready to set up your VPN connection.
 However this has some disadvantages:

 -   You have to place (and probably save) Your VPN credentials inside the NetVM wich is directly connected to the outside world
 -   All your AppVMs wich are connected to the NetVM will be connected to the VPN (by default)